pedrofbr0/Stocks-FastAPI/README.md

 # Stocks-FastAPI

-A FastAPI application to retrieve stock data, including open/close values, performance, and competitor information, with data persistence in a PostgreSQL database.
-You can check it at https://stocks-fastapi-api.onrender.com/docs
+A FastAPI application to retrieve stock data, including open/close values, performance, and competitor information, with stock transaction data persistence in a PostgreSQL database.
+You can check it at https://stocks-fastapi-api.onrender.com/docs.

 ## Table of Contents
 - [Description](#description)